Best Office Chair for Back Pain 2023

 Slatted Seatback

-The seatback features a slatted design, where each of the slats moves independently, providing the optimal level of support dynamically, as you shift and move while sitting in the chair.
+The seatback features a slatted design, where each slat moves independently, providing the optimal level of support dynamically as you shift and move while sitting in the chair.

 Firmness Controls

-Best of all, you’ll find two different knobs on the chair, one for controlling the back firmness of the lower portion of the seatback, and the other controlling the back firmness of the upper portion.
+Best of all, you’ll find two different knobs on the chair, one for controlling the back firmness of the lower portion of the seatback and the other for controlling the back firmness of the upper portion.

-The ability to set these values independently is huge and gives you an unprecedented level of freedom and flexibility in terms of optimizing the support you get from the chair (and the knobs are even labelled in Braille!).
+The ability to set these values independently is huge.
+It gives you an unprecedented level of freedom and flexibility in terms of optimizing the support you get from the chair (and the knobs are even labeled in Braille!).

 Black Color, Steelcase Leap Fabric Chair with Arms, Left-Side Position